Air Fryer Recipe

 Method

-1. Bring a pot of water to boil and cook the peas and diced potato for about 10 minutes or until the potato is tender.
+1. Bring a pot of water to the boil, then cook the peas and diced potato for about 10 minutes, or until the potato is tender.

-2. Drain and allow to cool slightly before transferring to a mixing bowl.
+2. Drain well and leave to cool slightly before tipping into a mixing bowl.

-3. Using a potato masher, mash peas and potatoes until smooth.
+3. Mash the peas and potatoes with a potato masher until smooth.

-4. Mix in the mint, parsley, garlic, and seasoning.
+4. Stir in the mint, parsley, garlic, and seasoning.

-5. Roll the mixture into small balls or croquette shapes and chill in the fridge for 15 minutes.
+5. Shape the mixture into small balls or croquettes, then chill in the fridge for 15 minutes.

-7. Remove pea mixture from the fridge.
-Coat each croquette first in flour, then in egg, and finally in breadcrumbs for an even coating.
+7. Take the pea mixture from the fridge.
+Coat each croquette first in flour, then in egg, and finally in breadcrumbs, making sure the coating is even.

 8. Preheat the air fryer to 180°C (350°F).

-9. Spray the croquettes lightly with olive oil.
+9. Lightly spray the croquettes with olive oil.

-10. Place croquettes in a single layer in the air fryer basket.
+10. Arrange the croquettes in a single layer in the air fryer basket.

-11. Cook for 10–12 minutes until golden and crispy, flipping halfway through.
+11. Cook for 10–12 minutes until golden and crisp, turning halfway through.

-12. Serve these crispy delights with your favorite dipping sauce.
+12. Serve these crisp little bites with your favourite dipping sauce.

 Why this works in an air fryer